cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-execution.md

 Secured Endpoint: GET /secured/get-property-values/{job-id}

 This service is used to obtain the property values that were passed to a previously submitted job.
-For DE jobs, this service delegates to the metadactyl endpoint, GET /get-property-values/{job-id}.
 For Agave jobs, the information in the response body is obtained from various Agave endpoints.
+For DE jobs, the information in the response body is obtained from DE app info and a potential combination of Agave app info (in the case of pipelines including Agave apps).

 The response body is in the following format: